24 Feb How to Travel with a Full Time Job

-How many times have to read articles on how to travel by putting down papers.
-How to say ‘screw you’ to your boss and then you start travelling and that becomes your happily ever after?
+Is it really that impossible to travel with your full time job?
+How many times have to read articles on how to travel by putting down papers?
+How to say ‘screw you’ to your boss and then start travelling and that becomes your happily ever after?

 And there are bad times at work a lot of days, but is this escape route right?
-Is this idea of leaving the job and switch to a nomadic life going to solve my problems.
+Is this idea of leaving the job and switching to a nomadic life going to solve my problems?
 Will it give me a purpose in life?
 I don’t know really.
-All I do is share a little on how I managed to travel quite some with my full-time job.
+All I do is share a little about how I managed to travel quite a with my full-time job.

 Thankfully, today some of us do have the choice of not working.
 I have the chance to let go of my job and start afresh.
 A new career at a new place.
 But I am quite certain I don’t want to do this every day.